 The Fellowship concludes with a capstone project where Fellows work to apply their skills and networks to a particular issue/challenge.
 In the process these Fellows demonstrate how women of faith can play integral roles in decision-making in global and community affairs, while also building a global movement of women experienced and equipped to be difference makers both in analyzing problems and implementing practical solutions.

-“What is happening now in Syria is beyond all of our imaginations and it is breaking my heart…if women are not educated and empowered they will not have the ability to play a role in rebuilding security and peace.
-I believe the CWFL Fellowship offers me the opportunity to increase my capacity and leadership skills.
-Through this Fellowship, I am becoming a difference-maker, both in analyzing problems and implementing practical solutions.
-I am at an important crossroad in my life, my prayer is that I will have the opportunity to learn and grow during this time of challenge and uncertainty, and I believe that IGE’s Center for Women, Faith & Leadership Fellowship Program will be a part of answering that prayer.”
+“What is happening in Syria is beyond all of our imaginations and it breaks my heart…if women are not educated and empowered they will not have the ability to play a role in rebuilding security and peace.
+IGE’s CWFL Fellowship offered me the opportunity to increase my capacity and leadership skills.
+Through the Fellowship, I became a difference-maker, both in analyzing problems and implementing practical solutions.”

 CWFL Educational Resource Site